All Products

 Can accounts from the source database be synchronized to the destination database?

 Currently, only synchronization tasks between RDS MySQL instances support synchronizing accounts.
-Other synchronization tasks do not currently support this.
+Other synchronization tasks do not support this.

 Can I configure a cross-account two-way synchronization task?